Saloni1707/ORM/README.md

 - **ORM**: Simplifies database operations by providing an abstraction layer for database tables and queries.
 - **Migrations**: Helps track and apply schema changes consistently across environments.

-This project uses [Your ORM Name, e.g., Prisma/Sequelize/TypeORM] to manage the database and migrations.
+This project uses [e.g., Prisma/Sequelize/TypeORM] to manage the database and migrations.

 ---